What you say can have a big impact on kids. Here’s one phrase to avoid to teach the importance of effort and raise a hard working child.

-We all have propensities—certain people have physical traits that lend themselves to excel at sports, for instance.
-But whether a person is endowed with an edge or not, greatness tends to come from sheer effort, so that effort plus passion often lead to amazing talent and results.
+We all have propensities.
+Certain people have physical traits that lend themselves to excel at sports, for instance.
+But greatness comes from effort and passion.

-For instance, I can already discern some gifts in my kid that may very well have been part of his DNA.
-All the same, I’d like to think that his own efforts and passion derived from intense focus has helped him further his skills than had he done little about it.
+For instance, I can already discern some gifts in my son that may well have been part of his DNA.
+Still, I’d like to think that effort passion improves skills than had they done little about it.

-Conversely, I want him to believe that he can do almost anything with hard work.
+I also want him to believe that he can do almost anything with hard work.
 You see, I used to think that I was terrible at math.
-I probably don’t “get math” in the same way a math wiz would, so I just accepted this as fact and therefore performed accordingly.
-All the way up to college, in fact, practically costing me three near fails in two Calculus classes and one Economics class.
-I knew I needed to change my attitude in addition to putting in more hours to master this stuff, and eventually learned that aptitude in math isn’t established for life.
+I just accepted this as fact and performed accordingly.
+All the way up to college, practically costing me three near fails in a few classes.
+But by changing my attitude and studying this stuff, I learned that anyone can be a “math person.”

-Just like any other muscle in the body, the brain can be exercised to earn A’s in math, learn a new language or master a difficult skill.
-Barring extreme cases, I truly believe there is no such thing as an A-student, B-student and such; just A-effort and B-effort, and so forth.
-I want my kid to believe that he can almost always work hard and keep improving.
+We can “exercise” our brain to earn A’s in math, learn a new language or master a difficult skill.
+A person isn’t an A-student or B-student.
+Just A-effort and B-effort.
+I want my son to believe he can almost always work hard and keep improving.

-Because sure, we can absolutely accept our levels of mastery: for instance, there’s a reason I don’t whistle that great—it’s because I could care less about being the best whistler.
-But I’d rather my kid know that my whistling ability has more to do with my own efforts than something that I can’t change.
+Because sure, we can accept our levels of mastery.
+I don’t whistle that great because I could care less about being the best whistler.
+But I’d rather my son know that my whistling ability has more to do with effort than something that I can’t change.

 How do you encourage effort with your kids?
 Have you ever found yourself limiting your abilities based on preconceived notions?